DarkMasquerader/Automated-DFA-Minimiser-with-TDD/README.md

 subset construct.
 As the course is centered around the motto 'can we write a program to do it', I thought I'd give it a go.

-Extended to a Week Coding Challenge
+Extended to a Week Coding Challenge.

+Run-Time Analysis pending...

 # How to use
 As args input, input the following (with spaces to seperate):